-On December 16, 2000… an F4 tornado tore through the southern part of Tuscaloosa, killing eleven people and injuring over 100.
+On this date in 2000… an EF4 tornado tore through the southern part of Tuscaloosa, killing eleven people and injuring over 100.
 Nine of the fatalities occurred in mobile homes, one in a vehicle, and one in a commercial building converted to residential use.
 Six of those killed were females and five were males.
 Ages ranged from 16 months to 83 years old.
 The tornado was on the ground for a total of 18 miles, all within Tuscaloosa county.
 The tornado path was estimated to be 750 yards wide at it’s maximum intensity.

 There was an excellent warning for the tornado; a warning was issued at 12:40 p.m. on that deadly Saturday, 14 minutes before the twister first touched down in a rural area southwest of Tuscaloosa near the Black Warrior River.
 The tornado crossed Alabama 69 near Shelton State Community College and Hillcrest High School; destroying a shopping center and many homes.
 The Bear Creek Trailer Park was hit, where many of the deaths occurred.
 The tornado moved to the east/northeast, south of Skyland Boulevard, and finally crossed I-59/20 near the Cottondale exit.